davdeveloper/DeveloperHelper/README.md

 #### Installation

-* Download the DeveloperHelper.dll and drag and drop this file in your GTAV/Plugins folder
+* Download the DeveloperHelper.dll and the DeveloperHelper.ini, drag and drop this file in your GTAV/Plugins folder
 * Open the file startup.rphs and add the following line

 ```ruby